matthewbdaly/statico/content/index.md

 title: "Statico"
 ---

-Statico is a content management system intended for brochure sites.
-It's designed to work without any kind of database - instead, the content is stored in Markdown files.
+Statico is a content management system intended largelyfor brochure sites.

+It's designed to be decoupled from the data source.
+Out of the box, it supports Markdown files as the data source - however, by implementing the simple `Source` interface, you can theoretically return the data from any source you like.

+In addition, Markdown files are retrieved using Flysystem, and can therefore be stored either locally, or remotely using one of the supported services.
+For instance, you can configure it to retrieve the content from a Dropbox folder, making updates simple.

+It uses Twig to render the views by default, but swapping to another template system should be straightforward.

 ```
 composer update